jackyccl/Finding-Lanes-for-Self-Driving-Car/README.md

 Below are the highlighted steps for the procedure:

 # Step 1
-import image and convert to an array
+Import image and convert to an array

 # Step 2
-canny edge detection - identyfying sharp changes in intensity in adjacent pixels notes : image can be read as matrix or an array of pixels 0 - min intensity 255 - max intensity change pic to gray scale
+Canny edge detection - identyfying sharp changes in intensity in adjacent pixels.

+Notes : image can be read as matrix or an array of pixels.

+0 - min intensity 255 - max intensity.

+Change pic to gray scale.

 # Step 3
 Gaussian Blur - reduce image noise